francescov1/facebook-event-scraper/README.md

 }
 ```

-Functions return a Promise with the list of scraped event data.
+This will return a Promise with a list of scraped event data.
+For full event data objects, you can pass the `id` field seen below into `scrapeFbEventFromFbid`.

 ```json
 [